microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBITable.md

 ```

 ### -Workspace
-Workspace to filter results to, datasets only belonging to that workspace are shown.
+Workspace to filter results to, tables only belonging to that workspace are shown.

 ```yaml
 Type: Workspace